Scripture Reference: Daniel 5

 Many years passed.
 King Nebuchadnezzar died and now there was a new king.
 Belshazzar was the one who was acting as King of Babylon.

 King Belshazzar gave a big banquet for a thousand of his nobles.
 Everyone at the banquet drank a lot of alcohol and got drunk.
 King Belshazzar wanted to impress all of his guests.
 He knew that there were some gold and silver cups that were in storage.
-They were the cups that had been stolen from the old temple of God in Jerusalem.
+They were the cups that had been stolen from the now destroyed temple of God in Jerusalem.
 Belshazzar did not care that these were special cups that were only to be used in God’s temple.
 He ordered the servants to bring the cups so his guests could use them to drink more alcohol.

 When everyone began drinking out of God’s special cups a giant hand appeared out of nowhere.
 It wrote words on the wall of the room.
 The words were “Mene, Mene, Tekel, Parsin.”
 None of the king’s wise men knew what the words meant.